KeelSolution/com.keel.smartdrawing.fiori/README.md

 	}
 ```

-* Fiori app can check if drawing exist in Smart Drawing and can be shown in app
-* Fiori app can check if drawing exist in Smart Drawing and can be shown in app
+* Fiori app can register to be called automatically to check every action in Smart Drawing directly from SAP Fiori launchpad setup - for details see [configuration steps here](link???).

 # Plugin integration